 You will now have the chance to practice your ability to recognize an effective paraphrase in the Paraphrasing Activity on the following page.

 35. Paraphrasing Activity

 Paraphrasing Activity

-One or more interactive elements has been excluded from this version of the text.
-You can view them online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=53
+An interactive or media element has been excluded from this version of the text.
+You can view it online here: https://library.achievingthedream.org/ monroecccollegecomp/?p=53